AgoraIO-Community/AUIKaraoke/iOS/AScenesKit/README.md

 ```swift
 roomManager.bindRespDelegate(delegate: delegate)
 ```
-Then implement the method in the callback AUiRoomManagerRespDelegate
+Then implement the method in the callback AUIRoomManagerRespDelegate
 ```swift
 func onRoomDestroy(roomId: String) {
     //Received message that the room has been destroyed